Here for a school assignment? Click here for citations you can use. Best of luck!

 Synonym = a word’s twin in meaning, e.g. “big” and “large” are synonyms.

 Ever wonder why English has so many synonyms?
 Because it’s the lovechild of Germanic and French languages.
 (French isn’t called a romance language for no reason.)
 While having so many choices can be a wonderful thing, it can also be disastrous.
 With great vocabulary comes great responsibility.
 I’m talking to you, Christopher Paolini.
 Step away from the thesaurus.

 You’ll notice the language split when two political candidates start campaigning and one plays the “smarter than thou” card and the other plays the “average Joe” card.
 Smarter-than-thou is going to try to dazzle you with an academic, million-dollar vocabulary.
 Average Joe is going to give you a pat on the back with neighbor-speak.
 Go back in time and see the difference between John Kerry and George W. Bush—two polar opposites in terms of diction.

 Generally speaking, Anglo-Saxon words come from Germanic roots (i.e. Old English, German, and Old Norse) and are common words.
 They are shorter and simpler than Latinate words.
 Action, Adventure, and Thriller genres will use more of these because they read faster, quickening the pace and heightening the suspense.
 This, writers, is the kind of vocabulary you want to have your word babies with during those intense scenes.

 There’s nothing wrong with Latinate words.
 Literary works tend to favor them, and commercial works can sometimes use more of them.
-Middle grade writers often use them to introduce new words to vocabulary-voracious children.
+Middle grade writers often use Latinate diction to introduce new words to vocabulary-voracious children.

 Writing picture books, humor, or commercial fiction?
-Use more Anglo-Saxon words.
+Use more Anglo-Saxon words than Latinate.

 Has someone told you that your voice sounds “too MG” or “too YA” when you’re writing for an older audience?
-Try adding in more Latinate words, but keep most to two or three syllables.
+Try adding in more Latinate words, but keep the majority to two or three syllables, sprinkling four-syllable and longer words in less frequently.

 Want a list of examples of Anglo-Saxon words and Latinate words?
 Wikipedia saves the day.